 Another idea is simply not being greedy - maybe denying yourself something like chocolate as a sacrifice and maybe saving up the money over a period of time and sending it to projects working to alleviate famine.

-You can also eat foods with little packaging to help the environment.
-Buy locally grown produce like fruit to drive down transport costs and pollution and maybe even help save jobs and rainforests..
+You can also eat foods with little or no packaging to help the environment.
+Buy locally grown produce like fruit to drive down transport costs and pollution and maybe even help save jobs and rainforests.
+Some superstores and grocery stores now offer 'mishaped' vegetables.
+Get them!
+Eat vegetables and fruits that are 'in season' and therefore don't require huge transport costs.
+On the other hand, don't stop eating things that will put poor farmers in other countries out of business.

-I ain't a green eco warrior but we have a duty to look after this planet (Genesis 2.15) and we've abstained.
-Time to change that.
+I'm not an environmentalist but we have a duty to look after this planet (Genesis 2.15) and we've abstained.
+As Christians it is time to change that and step up to the responsibility that God has given us.
 I once heard someone say, 'we don't need to look after the planet, God's going to destroy it all anyway' but this argument is irresponsible.
-God has told us to look after 'the garden' (the earth) and if God has made everything, then God's people should act in a Godly way!
+God has told us to look after 'the garden' (the earth) and if God has made everything, then God's people should act in a Godly way and look after the world around us and care for it.
+This honours God.